ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 If you have purchased storage on /gpfs/ysm that has expired as of December 31st 2022, you should have received a separate communication from us with information on purchasing replacement storage on Gibbs (which will be available on McCleary).

 If you have any questions or concerns about what will be moved to McCleary and when, please reach out to us.

+### Storage At Yale (SAY) Shares

+Storage At Yale shares are available on McCleary, but only on the `transfer` node.
+To access your SAY data, make sure to login to the `transfer` node and then copy your data to either `project` or `scratch`.
+Note, this is different than how Ruddle was set up, where SAY shares were available on all nodes.